Abeid Karume: Early life and career

-Abeid Karume was born on August 4, 1905.
+Abeid Karume was born on 4 August 1905.
 However, his birthplace is disputed with reports stating that he was born in Nyasaland (present-day Malawi), while others stated that he was allegedly born in the village of Mwera in Zanzibar.

 Nevertheless, Karume had little formal education and worked as a seaman before entering politics.
 He once proudly served as an oarsman for the Sultan's ceremonial barge.
 He left Zanzibar in the early years of his life, travelling among other places to London, where he gained an understanding of geopolitics and international affairs through exposure to African thinkers such as Hastings Banda of Malawi.
 Karume developed an apparatus of control through the expansion of the Afro-Shirazi Party (ASP) and its relations with the Tanganyika African National Union (TANU) party.

 Revolution in Zanzibar

 On 10 December 1963, the United Kingdom granted full independence to Zanzibar after the Zanzibar National Party (ZNP) and Zanzibar and Pemba People's Party won the elections.
 The Sultan was a constitutional monarch.
 Initial elections gave government control to the ZNP.
 Karume was willing to work within the electoral framework of the new government, and actually informed a British police officer of the revolutionary plot set to take place in January.

 Karume was not in Zanzibar on 12 January 1964, the night of the revolution, and was instead on the African mainland.
 The instigator of the rebellion was a previously unknown Ugandan, John Okello.
-2,000 - 4,000 Zanzibaris, mostly Zanzibari Arabs & Indians, were murdered, with relatively few casualties on the revolutionary side.
+2,000 - 4,000 Zanzibaris, mostly Zanzibari Arabs and Indians, were murdered, with relatively few casualties on the revolutionary side.
 Many more were raped and images of mass-killings and mass-graves invocative of genocidal episodes were published in the world media causing immediate alarm and embarrassing the Nyerere Government.
 The Zanzibar Revolution brought an end to about 500 years of Arab domination on the island during which the Arab Slave Trade, most significantly, had resulted in a strong resentment among the majority African population.